seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 and §8.
 They are not restated here, because a boundary written in two places is a boundary that will eventually be written two ways.

-One consequence belongs to the method and is stated here for that reason: **the analyst never writes `catalysts.json`** (§6).
-That registry vetoes the board's verdict and its `confirmed` flag is the compensating control for an externalised file (map inv.
-39); an analysis run able to edit it would turn one file write into a silent change to production behaviour.
-A discovered event that deserves an entry is a line in the day log; the Architect turns it into a TZ or does not.
+One consequence belongs to the method and is stated here for that reason: **the analyst never writes `catalysts.json`**, for the reasons §6a gives and does not repeat here.

 **The analyst never writes `analyst/owner.json` either, and the reason is the same shape.** It is the owner's own declaration, carried into the tree by the Architect (§11);